6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 About Japan Durga Puja

-In Japan, a leave of absence for religious activities is strictly prohibited.
-So they cannot perform this 5-day long occasion.
-The total program is minimized in a 1-day celebration, performed on the weekend before, during, or after these five days.
-It makes it easier as most of them have holidays on the weekend.
+In Japan, leave of absence for religious activities is strictly prohibited, so they cannot perform this five-day occasion.
+The total program is condensed into a one-day celebration held on the weekend before, during, or after these five days.
+It makes it easier, as most of them have holidays on the weekend.

-During this celebration, all Bengalis become single-family converged by their common interest in traditional Bengali culture, clothing, and cooking.
-This festival can immensely unite people from different socio-financial stature in all neighbourhoods.
+During this celebration, all Bengalis become a single family converged by their common interest in traditional Bengali culture, clothing, and cooking.
+This festival can immensely unite people from different socio-economic backgrounds in all neighbourhoods.

 Read Different Types of Tourism